-A businesswoman reviews sticky notes on a clear board
+A woman at work reviews sticky notes on a clear board.

-1. You can usually set reminders or alerts with your credit card issuer for account activity, such as payment due date reminders.
+1. You can usually set reminders or alerts with your credit card issuer for activity in your account, such as payment due date reminders.

-2. Typically, you can use online banking services to make your credit card payment electronically.
+2. You might be able to use online banking services to make your credit card payment electronically.

 3. Pay at least the “minimum amount due” by the due date to avoid late fees and a penalty interest rate.

-Typically, credit card payments are due on the same day every month, but it can still be easy to forget and miss a payment.
-Missing a credit card payment, or even paying late, can impact your credit score, and affect your overall financial health due to late fees and penalty interest rates.
+Typically, credit card payments are due on the same day every month.
+Even so, it can still be easy to forget.
+Missing a credit card payment, or paying late, may impact your credit score, and affect your overall financial health due to late fees and penalty interest rates.

 How to manage credit card payments